Whey Protein vs. Casein (Which is Best for You?)

 Consider your fitness goals

-If you're looking to build muscle mass and strength quickly, whey protein is better for you.
+If you want to build muscle mass and strength quickly, whey protein is better for you.

 Its quick absorption rate means amino acids are rapidly delivered to your muscles, promoting muscle protein synthesis and recovery.